LGBTQ rights in Pakistan: Media

 Pakistani media strictly censors LGBTQ related news stories.
 In late 2013, the Government of Pakistan censored the website Queerpk.com from being viewed.

 When a Chinese court accepted to hear a case regarding the issue of same-sex marriage, the news story received substantial international coverage.
 However, in the Pakistani version of the International New York Times (Express Tribune), the picture accompanying the article was censored and a blank space was left on the front page of the newspaper.
 Daily Times columnist Farman Nawaz raised several questions about this kind of journalistic approach.

 In July 2016, a young Pakistani man named Ihsan wrote an article in the UK-based gay e-zine Gay Star News about his experiences of being gay in Pakistan.
 He described Pakistani society and laws as hostile towards LGBTQ people.
 He wrote, "The status of LGBTI people, socially and legally, is at its worst.
 LGBTI people face prosecution by the state.
 And the subject is still taboo – considered too disgusting to talk about."
 His surname was omitted for his security.

 While national media and state have censored queer discourses, transnational documentaries such as How Gay is Pakistan?, Being LGBTQ in the Islamic Republic of Pakistan, and Transgenders: Pakistan's Open Secret have been critiqued for their neo-colonial, self-othering, disciplinary, and moralistic narratives.
 Similar documentaries made on other countries such as Uganda and Turkey have been critiqued for their tourist gaze, inadequate research, sweeping statements, and sensational approaches that create binary between sexually empowered Western countries and sexually backward rest of the world.

 HIV/AIDS

-One of the issues that has opened up public discussion about LGBTQ rights has been the effort to combat the spread of HIV/AIDS among men who have sex with other men, but who do not necessarily identify as being gay or bisexual.
-UNAIDS official reports suggest that they are targeting night truck drivers who are known for having sex with younger men.

 The AIDS pandemic first arose in Pakistan in 1987, and government reports estimate (as of 2004) that nearly 3,000 Pakistanis were living with the syndrome, although several critics believe that the Government is underestimating the problem.